Katharina2707/docs-sample/docs/guides/getting-started.md

 ```

 ### Create a new user
 Use `POST /v1/users` to add a new user.
-To create a new user, follow the <link>User schema</link>, including all required fields such as ID, name and email address.
+To create a new user, follow the [User schema](docs/reference/users.md), including all required fields such as ID, name and email address.
 You will need to enter your API Key as well.
 For example:
 ```yaml
 curl -X POST https://your-api-domain.com/v1/users \